Faculty and Staff

 Dr. Laurie Brantley-Dias is a Professor at Instructional Technology.
 She teaches graduate level courses on technology integration, internet tools, instructional technology trends, and research in instructional technology.
 She holds a Ph.D. in Instructional Technology from Georgia State University as well as a M.S. in Library Science and B.A. in English from Western Kentucky University.
 She is a former English/Language Arts teacher, media specialist and instructional technology specialist.

-Her research and scholarship interests include 1) using technology to facilitate teachers' professional growth, development and reflection, 2) technological pedagogical content knowledge, and 3) using technology to foster learning in informal education spaces.
+Her scholarship focuses on 1) using technology to facilitate teachers' professional growth and reflection, 2) Technological Pedagogical Content Knowledge (TPACK) framework, and 3) integrating technology into K-12 STEM environments to support student engagement and learning.
 You can view the publication at the following link: https://scholar.google.com/citations?hl=en&user=S3Vm91MAAAAJ

 • Yvonne Earnshaw